Daniel15/dnstools/README.md

 ## Website

-The website is a C# ASP .NET Core 3.0 website, built using React and SignalR.
+The website is a C# ASP .NET Core 7.0 website, built using React and SignalR.

 ## Worker

 The "worker" (or "agent") is a small app that runs on multiple servers around the world.
-It's a [gRPC](https://grpc.io/) service written in C# using .NET Core 3.0.
-In production, the workers are a mix of KVM and OpenVZ7 VPSes running Debian Buster (10).
+It's a [gRPC](https://grpc.io/) service written in C# using .NET Core 7.0.
+In production, the workers are a mix of KVM and OpenVZ7 VPSes running Debian Buster (10), Bullseye (11) or Bookworm (12).

 Some workers (such as pings and traceroutes) use the standard `ping` and `traceroute` command-line utilities.
 Pings can only be sent by root, and reusing existing well-tested code is more secure than creating our own setuid binaries.
 Other tools (like DNS lookups) are all performed using C# code.

 # Development

-The `DnsTools.sln` VS2019 solution contains both the website and the worker.
+The `DnsTools.sln` Visual Studio 2022 solution contains both the website and the worker.

 ## Website